-For higher-level objects to assemble, its lower-levels components must first stabilize their Index – the plastic of each Lego is not made from its own, individual, random formula, but a rigorous, well-tested one.
-Furthermore, the size, shape, and interconnecting nubs and spaces had to first settle on those iconic standards before the variety of blocks might interact in order to build the unique house.
-All objects, from particles to people to planets, are objects, unified by the assembly of their components, each component an object with its own components – the LOB-HOC hierarchy of scale.
-Assembly theory intuitively and mathematically demonstrates how and why a pile of pebbles might be discovered, but a pile of Legos (in the form of one’s childhood home) must necessarily be invented.
+From particles to people to planets, all objects are unified by the assembly of their components, each component an object with its own components – the LOB-HOC hierarchy of scale.
+Assembly theory intuitively and mathematically demonstrates how and why a pile of pebbles might be randomly discovered, but there’s nothing random about a pile of Legos in the shape of one’s childhood home.
+Such objects are unique, conscious expressions of reality’s foundational purpose – novelty – and will never be discovered, but must necessarily be invented.

 Read our philosophy and Creed to better understand our TOE